annamas00/FloatTalk/README.md

 # FloatTalk

-To start the project, you would need to bo to float-talk-f and do npm install with npm run dev after that and then go to the float-talk-b/backend and start the main.py srcipt.

 Ideas from the discussion:

     Bottles are tied to a specific location, you can read it only while being at the location.
 Like geocashing